Tech Gadget Product Image Prompts: 10 Templates (2026)

 4. Smartwatch slate hero

-Best for: Wearable brand ad
+Best for: wearable brand ad.

-A smartwatch lying flat on a polished black slate, watch face glowing with health metrics, single hard side light catching the chrome edge, dark moody contrast, premium watch commercial, 100mm macro f/11, --ar 1:1
+A smartwatch lying flat on a polished black slate, watch face glowing with simple health metrics, single hard side light catching the chrome edge, dark moody contrast, premium watch commercial, 100mm macro f/11, --ar 1:1

 5. Mech-keyboard moody hero

-Best for: Hardcore keyboard / gaming peripheral
+Best for: hardcore keyboard / gaming peripheral.

 A mechanical keyboard with translucent keycaps glowing soft cyan, slight steam haze in air, single warm pendant light overhead, dark moody desk setup, 85mm f/4 product commercial, --ar 16:9